beercss/beercss/README.md

 ## Why? ##

 - The first CSS framework based on Material Design 3.
-- Up to 10 times smaller than others CSS frameworks.
+- 10x smaller than others CSS frameworks based on Material Design.
 - Uses a HTML semantic version of Material Design.
 - Ready to use with any JS framework.
 - Highly focused on DX.